-Severe thunderstorms, or hailstorms, tend to favor Trinidad versus Tobago due to our higher temperatures and frequent sea breeze convergence.
+Severe thunderstorms, or hailstorms, favor Trinidad versus Tobago due to our higher temperatures and frequent sea breeze convergence.

-For severe thunderstorms or hailstorms, to occur, little to no wind and a cloudless morning is required.
-With the sun bearing down on our land throughout the sunny morning, surface temperatures will soar above normal.
-But well above normal, on the range between 35°C to 38°C.
+For severe thunderstorms or hailstorms to occur, little to no wind and a cloudless morning are required.
+Surface temperatures will soar above normal, with the sun bearing down on our land throughout the sunny morning.
+But well above normal, in the range between 35°C to 38°C.

 This is what we call low-level convergence and sea-breeze convergence induced by daytime heating.
-Hot rising air across the island will induce cooler but moist air from the Gulf of Paria to fill its void.
+Hot, rising air across the island will cause cooler but moist air from the Gulf of Paria to fill its void.
 As the sea breeze moves onshore, it heats up and feeds the hot and rising columns of air overland.

-For severe thunderstorms, heights of these clouds can reach between 12 and 15 kilometers.
-Here is where the traditional formation of hail takes over as described above.
+For severe thunderstorms, the heights of these clouds can reach between 12 and 15 kilometers.
+Here is where the traditional hail formation takes over, as described above.

-The conditions that create cumulonimbus clouds, or thunderstorms, are generally present throughout the year but favor the rainy season months.
+The conditions that create cumulonimbus clouds, or thunderstorms, are generally present throughout the year but favor the wet season months.
 Conditions that create hailstorms, however, occur primarily between August and October.